zenml-io/zenml/docs/book/getting-started/deploying-zenml/deploying-zenml.md

- **Tip**: In order to quickly get access to a ZenML server deployed in the cloud without the hassle of setting it up and maintaining it, you can get a free, early version of the [ZenML Cloud](https://zenml.io/cloud) by filling out a form instead!
+ **Tip**: In order to quickly get access to a ZenML server deployed in the cloud without the hassle of setting it up and maintaining it, you can get a free, early version of the [ZenML Cloud](https://zenml.io/cloud) by filling out this form instead!

 ### Scenario 3: Server and Database hosted on cloud